1

 Co-opting the Opposition (part of $650M Lobbying Budget)

-Turn enemies into allies through superior returns:
+Turn your enemies into allies through superior returns.
+On your planet, loyalty follows money:

 • VICTORY Incentive Alignment Bonds for key players (272% beats their current profits)